-Qualifications: -Must be comfortable around needles. -Must have a valid drivers license. -Good interpersonal, communication, customer service, and time management skills are essential. -Ability and initiative, working with minimal supervision and direction. -Maturity, good judgment and a professional personal appearance. -Ability to identify problems or patient conditions (medical and behavioral) that need to be brought to the attention of the Shelter Manager. -Comfort and ability to work with animals of unknown disposition and those who may exhibit medical and other problems, as well as aggressive tendencies.
+QUALIFICATIONS: -Must be comfortable around needles and blood. -Must have a valid drivers license. -Good interpersonal, communication, customer service, and time management skills are essential. -Ability and initiative, working with minimal supervision and direction. -Maturity, good judgment and a professional personal appearance. -Ability to identify problems or patient conditions (medical and behavioral) that need to be brought to the attention of the Shelter Manager. -Comfort and ability to work with animals of unknown disposition and those who may exhibit medical and other problems, as well as aggressive tendencies.

 PHYSICAL REQUIREMENTS: -Ability to walk and/or stand on your feet throughout a normal workday. -Ability to engage in repetitive motions of legs, arms, and hands, to hear, to see, to move animals and goods. -Ability to push up to 150 pounds and carry up to 50 pounds regularly throughout a normal workday . -Allergic conditions, which would be aggravated when handling or working with animals, may be a disqualification. -Working conditions include working alone, working outside in varying weather conditions, and frequent interruptions.